- Core Documents of Our Democracy

 - Public Papers of the Presidents of the United States

 - From the Government Printing Office.
 May browse the 1991-1992 papers of George H.W.
-Bush, the complete papers of William J. Clinton, and the 2001-2005 papers of George W. Bush.
+Bush, the complete papers of William J. Clinton, the complete papers of George W. Bush, and the 2009-2010 papers of Barack H. Obama.
 To search, go to the advanced search page, type your search, and add the title "Public Papers" to the Selected Collections box.

 - Public Papers of the Presidents - The American Presidency Project

 - From the University of California, Santa Barbara.
-Has text of public papers from Herbert Hoover to George W. Bush (1929-1993).
+Has text of public papers from Herbert Hoover to Barack Obama.
 Can search by keyword or browse year and/or month.

 - Presidential Audio/Video Archive - The American Presidency Project